Fergo/FergoGCode/README.md

 I decided to create this tool with some specific goals in mind:

-- Cut materials with my CNC laser (which is actually my a 3D printer with a laser attached to it).
+- Cut materials with my CNC laser (which is actually my 3D printer with a laser attached to it).
 - PCB milling, drilling and etching using Gerber files.
 - Laser etching in general